factly/ruspie/README.md

 ## ENDPOINTS
 Ruspie exposes the following endpoints:

-1. GET /api/tables/{table_name}: This endpoint allows you to query a dataset using the REST API.
+1. GET /api/tables/{table_name}: This endpoint allows you to query a dataset using the REST query params.
 You can specify query operators such as filters, sorting, and limits in the URL query parameters.

-2. POST /api/sql: This endpoint allows you to query a dataset using SQL.
+2. POST /api/sql: This endpoint allows you to query a dataset using SQL queries.
 You can pass the SQL query in the request body as plain text.

-3. POST /api/graphql: This endpoint allows you to query a dataset using GraphQL.
+3. POST /api/graphql: This endpoint allows you to query a dataset using GraphQL queries.
 You can pass the GraphQL query in the request body as plain text.

 4. GET /api/schemas/{table_name}: This endpoint returns the schema of the specified dataset.